Indonesian language

 Most Indonesians, aside from speaking the national language, are fluent in at least one of the more than 700 indigenous local languages; examples include Javanese and Sundanese, which are commonly used at home and within the local community.
 However, most formal education and nearly all national mass media, governance, administration, and judiciary and other forms of communication are conducted in Indonesian.

-Under Indonesian rule from 1976 to 1999, Indonesian was designated as the official language of Timor Leste.
-It currently has the status of a working language under the country's present constitution along with English.
+Under Indonesian rule from 1976 to 1999, Indonesian was designated as the official language of East Timor.
+It has the status of a working language under the country's constitution along with English.
+In November 2023, the Indonesian language was recognized as one of the official languages of the UNESCO General Conference.

 The term Indonesian is primarily associated with the national standard dialect (bahasa baku).
-However, in a more loose sense, it also encompasses the various local varieties spoken throughout the Indonesian archipelago.
-Standard Indonesian is confined mostly to formal situations, existing in a diglossic relationship with vernacular Malay varieties, which are commonly used for daily communication, coexisting with the aforementioned regional languages.
+However, in a looser sense, it also encompasses the various local varieties spoken throughout the Indonesian archipelago.
+Standard Indonesian is confined mostly to formal situations, existing in a diglossic relationship with vernacular Malay varieties, which are commonly used for daily communication, coexisting with the aforementioned regional languages and with Malay creoles; standard Indonesian is spoken in informal speech as a lingua franca between vernacular Malay dialects, Malay creoles, and regional languages.